jbatson5/SCALE-test/docs/MAVRIC.rst

 With two sources and six detectors, this example problem will require 12 separate input files.
-Starting with the two input files for the analog calculations, these 12 input files will share most of the same features and differ only in blocks related to the importance map calculation: the location of the adjoint source and the planes used in the grid geometry.
+Starting with the two input files for the analog calculations, these 12 input files will share most of the same features and will differ only in blocks related to the importance map calculation: the location of the adjoint source and the planes used in the grid geometry.

 To change the input for the neutron problem from an analog calculation to one using CADIS, the user first adds the mesh planes for the discrete-ordinates calculation as a grid geometry to the definitions block.
-This set of planes is tailored for the vent port direction, towards detectors 3 and 6.
+This set of planes is tailored for the vent port direction toward detectors 3 and 6.

 ::